 NPMA-33 (Wood Destroying Insect Inspection Report) - If any of the above four factors apply, HUD mandates the usage and submission of the NPMA-33 form.

-In the states listed above, the state inspection form should be used.
+In the states listed below, the state inspection form should be used.
 In some cases HUD may still require the NPMA-33 for HUD insured loans.

 Additional information can be found in HUD’s Appraisal and Property Requirements issued by HUD’s regional Atlanta office.